What is AWS IoT Greengrass?

 What is a hardware root of trust and why might I want one?

 Hardware roots of trust provide tamper-protected trusted execution environments where a true random number generator can produce the private keys used for encryption functions.
 These hardware “secure elements” are resistant to malware tampering and are physically tied to a given IoT device, establishing a strong root of trust upon which software can be deployed safely.

 How do I introduce hardware root of trust security to my AWS IoT Greengrass architecture?

 First, you must run your AWS IoT Greengrass Core software on an edge device with a secure element.
 Following the hardware vendor’s directions, generate a private key on that secure element.
 Next, follow our documentation to update the config.json file settings to use the secure element private key.

-Which partners can I buy hardware with a secure element from?
+Which partners offer hardware with a secure element?

 For a current list of integrated hardware, visit the AWS Partner Device Catalog.

 How are secure elements qualified to work with the Hardware Security Integration feature?